rafathasan/raspi-mpi-cluster/README.md

 Check if All node respond
 > $ mpiexec -f machinefile -n 6 hostname

-you will the output as
+you will see the output look like this
 ````
 master
 node1